torbsd/torbsd.github.io/blog.md

 [Updated Tor Browser Packages](#tb-update) [%sep] [The BSD Relay Guides](#relay-guides) [%sep] [Our First Bells](#first-bells) [%sep] [Beyond OS Diversity](#beyond-os) [%sep] [Tor Browser version 5.0.3 for OpenBSD](#tb-5.0.3)

 [From the Attic](#attic)

+###20161217###

+<a id="vinicius">__Welcome Aboard, Vinicius__</a> by gman999

+Two of us launched __TDP__ in March 2015.
+The accomplishments are substantial, and the impact is significant. __TDP__ did more than raise the PETs flag in BSD land, it sparked a number of related projects and efforts.

+One important player in the broad effort has been Vincius Zavam, a young BSD hacker in Brazil.
+Introduced to PETs and Tor in particular as he was an organizer of BSDCon Brasil in 2015, Vincius wasted no time engaging on multiple levels.

+He not only started running a number of Tor relays on several BSDs, he also assisted others in Brazil.
+Without any external assistance, he began porting Tor Browser to FreeBSD, an enormously important endeavor.
+And most recently, he did a presentation on Tor with a focus on the BSDs.

+He is not just full of energy and ingenuity, he is also a pleasure to work with.
+His locale of Brazil is another massive advantage, which he has utilized to the maximum degree.
+He has provided patches to the FreeBSD security/tor port several times and is active on the [Tor-BSD mailing list](http://lists.nycbug.org/mailman/listinfo/tor-bsd).

+Like the other __TDP__ members, he might favor one BSD over another for different tasks, but "BSD agnosticism" is his ideology.
+Although this [tweet](https://twitter.com/HenningBrauer/status/741485723778453504) might belay his deepest allegiance.

+Welcome aboard, Vinicius.
+Our efforts are ongoing without monetary compensation.
+There is no pot of gold awaiting us, but if we can continue to enhance Tor and the PETs scene in general, the satisfaction is priceless.

 ###20161025###